Written by Benjamin Bowles

 - Free boxes – It’s hard to beat free boxes.

-- Free shipping of those [empty] boxes – Ship a supply of 1, 5, 10, or 25 boxes to your home or office for $0.
+- Free shipping of those free boxes – Ship a supply of 1, 5, 10, or 25 boxes to your home or office for $0.
 It just takes a couple of days.

 - Free package pickup.
-This is especially useful if you’re shipping from home or business – your regular carrier can pick up your packages along their route if you schedule a pickup.
+This is especially useful if you’re shipping from home or place of business–your regular mail carrier can pick up your packages along their route if you schedule a pickup online.
 No need to go to the post office or find a drop-off point.
-Stay home, save lives.